Health workers brave windchill advisory to vaccinate teachers

 “In Fayette County we do not have enough vaccine to meet the demand we currently have,” Fayette County Public Health Coordinator Jes Wegner said in a live video on social media earlier this week urging patience from others now eligible for the vaccine, such as seniors 65 and up.

-Phase 1B Tier 1 includes first responders not included in phase 1A — such as firefighters, law enforcement and child welfare social workers, and PK-12 school staff, early childhood education and childcare workers.
-Persons 65 and up are eligible from the first tier forward.
+Currently eligible for the vaccine are first responders such as firefighters, law enforcement and child welfare social workers; and PK-12 school staff, early childhood education and childcare workers.
+Persons 65 and up are also eligible.

 The 300 doses weekly allocation then has to be split among all eight entities providing vaccine in Fayette County.